Rules for Family Child Care Homes (Type A and Type B)

 Hamilton County Job and Family Services (HCJFS) is responsible for recommending applicants for licensure and inspecting homes for ongoing compliance with licensure rules.

-Type A Providers may care for seven to twelve children.
+Type A Providers may care for up to twelve children.
 Type B Providers may care for up to six children (regardless of relation), of which only three may be under 2 years old.
 HCJFS staff complete the initial and subsequent inspections of the provider’s home.
 Agency staff may also visit the home to ensure compliance or to investigate a complaint.

 All licensed family child care providers must meet the following basic criteria: